tesselle/khroma/README.md

 An implementation of Paul Tol’s colour schemes, ready for each type of data, with colours that are distinct for all people, including colour-blind readers.
+This package provides tools to simulate colour-blindness and to test how well the colours are identifiable.
-This package also provides several thematic palettes (geologic timescale, land cover, FAO soils, etc.) with scales for `ggplot2`.
+Several thematic palettes (geologic timescale, land cover, FAO soils, etc.) are also implemented for use with `graphics` or `ggplot2`.

 ## Installation